EXETER CONSORTIUM | SCHOOLS' ALLIANCE | DEVON

 How much does The Course cost?

-The cost of the course is £9,250.
+The cost of the part-time course is £11,750.

 Is there any funding available?